 The directors are committed to the involvement of employees in the decision-making process through effective leadership at all levels in the organisation, including engagement with the Board.
 Employees are frequently involved through direct discussions with their managers, cross company working groups and local committees.
 Regular employee consultations cover a range of topics affecting the workforce, including such matters as corporate performance and business plans.
-Following the outbreak of Covid-19, the directors had regard to the health and well-being of employees and consulted on and implemented adjustments to the working environment, including social distancing measures and home working, to protect the workforce and the company's operation.
-The NATS CEO maintains high visibility with employees through visits to NATS sites, where he talks to them about current business issues and takes questions in an open and straightforward manner.
-As a result of coronavirus travel restrictions, the NATS CEO and the Executive team provided regular updates to staff through the company's internal media.
+The directors encourage the involvement of employees in the company's performance through the All-Employee Share Ownership Plan.
+Following the outbreak of Covid, the directors had regard to the health and well-being of employees and consulted on and implemented adjustments to the working environment, including social distancing measures and home working, to protect the workforce and the company's operation.
+The NATS CEO maintains high visibility with employees through visits to NATS sites, or through virtual engagements where more appropriate, where he talks to them about current business issues and takes questions in an open and straightforward manner.
+As a result of Covid travel restrictions, the NATS CEO and the Executive team provided regular updates to staff through the company's internal media.
+Such actions enable employees to achieve a common awareness of those factors affecting the performance of the company.
 Also, employees' views are represented through an open dialogue with Prospect and the Public and Commercial Services Union (PCS), the recognised unions on all matters affecting employees.
-This has been enhanced through the Working Together programme aimed at working towards partnership principles as the basis for our relationship.
-Formal arrangements for consultation with employees exist through a local and company-wide framework agreed with the Trades Unions.
+Formal arrangements for consultation with employees exist through a local and companywide framework agreed with the Trades Unions.